The ones who stay behind

 I studied General Bar Jesse’s tactics and style of command.
 I found that General Bar-Jesse had one very odd policy for his time in history.
 He always left one-third of his combat troops at home.

-Along with soldiers who were ill, injured, worn out, or occupied in the business of running his city, he left a contingent of combat troops to protect the city.
+Along with soldiers who were ill, injured, worn out, or occupied in the business of running his city, he left a contingency of combat troops to protect the city.
 He did the same with any bivouac sites.
-It seems like common sense, but he went a step further when the fighting end of his army returned victorious with the spoils of war General Bar-Jesse always ordered that the ones who stayed behind with the gear would have the same share in the loot as the soldiers who went out to battle.
+It seems like common sense, but he went a step further when the fighting end of his army returned victorious with the spoils of war General Bar-Jesse always ordered that the ones who stayed behind with the gear would get the same share in the loot as the soldiers who went out to battle.

 He was a wise officer, this boy General who took command as a teen.
 He understood the true act of valor initiated when the soldier offered himself for service and acknowledged the willingness to go into battle.
 He recognized the commitment to serve as the real sacrifice, and he made sure his men knew it.